shaukon/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 wo shi xiexiaokang
-Creating a new brach is quick.
+Creating asdf  new brach is quick.